Tony Marston's Blog About software development, PHP and OOP

 2. Dependency Injection is EVIL

 Some programmers insist that I use a complicated mechanism to inject every dependency even when there is not a selection of dependencies to choose from.
+Dependency Injection (DI) cannot be achieved without polymorphism, and the more polymorphism you have the more opportunities you have to share code using DI.
+Every Model class in my framework shares the same set of public methods, and as each Controller calls these methods it means that any Controller can be reused with any Model.
 While I do inject entities into services where there are multiple choices, I do not inject entities into entities as there is never more than a single choice.

 3. Not-so-SOLID OO principles